Fluorescence correlation spectroscopy: Typical setup

 A basic diagram of a fluorescence correlation spectroscopy instrument.

-The typical FCS setup consists of a laser line (wavelengths ranging typically from 405–633 nm (cw), and from 690–1100 nm (pulsed)), which is reflected into a microscope objective by a dichroic mirror.
+The typical FCS setup consists of a laser line (wavelengths ranging typically from 405 to 633 nm (cw), and from 690 to 1100 nm (pulsed)), which is reflected into a microscope objective by a dichroic mirror.
 The laser beam is focused in the sample, which contains fluorescent particles (molecules) in such high dilution, that only a few are within the focal spot (usually 1–100 molecules in one fL).
-When the particles cross the focal volume, they fluoresce.
-This light is collected by the same objective and, because it is red-shifted with respect to the excitation light it passes the dichroic mirror reaching a detector, typically a photomultiplier tube, an avalanche photodiode detector or a superconducting nanowire single-photon detector.
+When the particles cross into the focal volume, they fluoresce.
+This light is collected by the same objective and, because it is red-shifted with respect to the excitation light, it passes the dichroic mirror, then reaching a detector, typically a photomultiplier tube, an avalanche photodiode detector or a superconducting nanowire single-photon detector.
 The resulting electronic signal can be stored either directly as an intensity versus time trace to be analyzed at a later point, or computed to generate the autocorrelation directly (which requires special acquisition cards).
 The FCS curve by itself only represents a time-spectrum.
 Conclusions on physical phenomena have to be extracted from there with appropriate models.
 The parameters of interest are found after fitting the autocorrelation curve to modeled functional forms.

 Measurement volume

 The measurement volume is a convolution of illumination (excitation) and detection geometries, which result from the optical elements involved.
-The resulting volume is described mathematically by the point spread function (or PSF), it is essentially the image of a point source.
+The resulting volume is described mathematically by the point spread function (or PSF); it is essentially the image of a point source.
 The PSF is often described as an ellipsoid (with unsharp boundaries) of few hundred nanometers in focus diameter, and almost one micrometer along the optical axis.
 The shape varies significantly (and has a large impact on the resulting FCS curves) depending on the quality of the optical elements (it is crucial to avoid astigmatism and to check the real shape of the PSF on the instrument).
 In the case of confocal microscopy, and for small pinholes (around one Airy unit), the PSF is well approximated by Gaussians: